GPU Database Market Outlook:

 |

 The U.S. GPU database market is estimated to maintain its revenue share throughout the forecast timeline.
 A key facet of the U.S. market is the heightened federal funding, as reported by the NTIA.
 The U.S. Department of Energy’s exascale computing projects rely on GPU technology for scientific simulations, which spurs commercial GPU database development.
-Additionally, the recent FCC initiative, such as the Rural Digital Opportunity Fund, has bolstered improved broadband connectivity, increasing the market penetration for GPU database solutions in various sectors in the U.S.
+In addition, rising investments and expansion plays by tech giants in the U.S. is expected to fuel market growth.
+For instance, in April 2025, Nvidia reported the ongoing production of Blackwell chips at TSMC facilities in Phoenix, Arizona.
+NVIDIA has also announced plans to invest up to US$500 billion in AI infrastructure across the U.S. over the next four years.
+This showcases improved broadband connectivity, increasing the market penetration for GPU database solutions in various sectors in the U.S.

 The China GPU databases market is slated to maintain a dominant revenue share throughout the forecast period.
 The government-driven digital sovereignty initiatives drive the China GPU database market.
-According to China’s Ministry of Industry and Information Technology (MIIT), there were major investments to improve AI infrastructure in 2024.
+According to China’s Ministry of Industry and Information Technology (MIIT) report 2023, several investments were made to improve AI infrastructure.
 Such investments create favorable opportunities for GPU database deployment.
+For instance, Chinese tech giants including ByteDance, Alibaba Group, and Tencent Holdings have reportedly placed orders worth over $16 billion for Nvidia’s H20 server chips during the first quarter of this year.
 Additionally, China’s aggressive push for digital economy reforms is predicted to boost GPU database integration.

 - Company Overview